mate-academy/react_movies-list-fetch-movies/README.md

 ### Description

-- Implementув the `FindMovie` component to load movies from external API
+- Implemented the `FindMovie` component to load movies from external API

 ### Stack